Paomo2333/Kriging-IceFlow/README.txt

 krig_validation.m 	Perform cross-validation on the kriging of flow directions for a flowset.

+color_Exchange.m	This function converts RGB color values from the standard 0–255 range to the normalized 0–1 range.
+			It is useful for ensuring compatibility with color specifications in many plotting and visualization tools.

 ------------------------------------------------------------------------------------------
 (3) SPECIFIC COMMANDS AND INPUT/COMPUTED DATA OF THE TWEED-VALLEY CASE STUDY

-The following files were used to undertake the "full reconstruction" of the palaeo ice-flow field using all direction data from Glacial lineations in the Flowset fs10
+The following files were used to undertake the "full reconstruction" of the palaeo ice-flow field using all direction data from Glacial lineations in the Flowset
 --- To re-run this example, place the file "flowset.mat" in the home folder and run "process.m".